CP1404/XUTPracticals/prac_07/README.md

    the app shows
    "Pass" or "Fail" (based on the value) in a label.

-    - Then extend this to show the JCU grade (e.g. 65-75 is a credit).
+    - Then extend this to show the JCU-style grade (e.g. 65-75 is a credit).

 3. Make a GUI for the temperature converter program you did in the first practical.
    It will be very similar to the miles to kilometres program, but instead of just copying that one and modifying it,